Arnold: A multi-task, multi-embodiment muscle transformer policy: Results

+We addressed these two challenges by formulating the motor control problem as sequence-to-sequence modeling: the translation of sensory input into motor commands (Figure~\ref{fig:architecture}A).
+Each sensory modality (e.g. muscle length of a specific muscle, object position, and target orientation) from the simulation, as well as the information about controllable muscles, was associated with a descriptive sequence of tokens from a \emph{sensorimotor vocabulary} (Figure~\ref{fig:architecture}B).

+The \emph{sensorimotor vocabulary} consists of a set of compositional tokens that can be arranged to describe a wide variety of sensory inputs, target definitions, and motor outputs.
+In total, 214 elements are sufficient to characterize all inputs and outputs of the 14 MyoSuite tasks.
+These elements are combined to describe complex sensory input by summing them (Figure~\ref{fig:architecture}C).
+For example, the embedding of the length of the right soleus muscle is the sum of the "right", "soleus", "muscle", and "length" embeddings (see Methods).
+This compositionality of the \emph{sensorimotor vocabulary} allowed us to reduce its size by taking advantage of physiological symmetries and shared semantics (e.g., lateral body symmetry and shared muscle features), promoting reusable representations for the same sensorimotor element across tasks.

-We cast the motor control problem as a translation of sensory input into motor commands (Figure~\ref{fig:architecture}).
-Here, sensory inputs are interpreted as words in the source language, and muscle activations as words in the target language and.
-To learn this mapping, we leverage a generic encoder-decoder transformer model~\citep{vaswani2017attention}.
-Each sensory modality (e.g., muscle length and velocity, object position and orientation) is represented by a sensory encoding.
-By attending to all sensory modalities and their embeddings, the encoder network can generate contextual representations of the proprioceptive state of each muscle and joint, given the task objective and the state of the objects involved in the task (Figure~\ref{fig:architecture}).
-Before feeding the sensory embeddings to the transformer encoder, a \emph{role} embedding is added to specify the source of the sensory data.
-The transformer decoder receives as input one embedding per muscle and outputs one vector for each of them, attending to the encoder network's output.
-Finally, the decoder's output is linearly mapped into muscle activations.
-When deploying the muscle transformer with an actor-critic algorithm like PPO~\cite{schulman2017proximal}, the decoder network also receives in input a \emph{value} embedding, which is associated with a scalar output (see Methods for details on the architecture).
+To generate muscle activations, the information of the muscle actuators is first embedded into \emph{actuator embeddings} through an \emph{actuator encoder} (Figure~\ref{fig:architecture}A).
+The \emph{transformer decoder} receives as input one \emph{actuator embedding} per muscle and outputs one vector for each of them through cross-attention with the encoder outputs.
+Finally, the output of the decoder is linearly mapped into muscle activations.
+When deploying the muscle transformer with an actor-critic algorithm like PPO~\citep{schulman2017proximal}, we use a separate transformer decoder for predicting the value function, where a \emph{value embedding} is passed to the decoder inputs and maps to a scalar value estimate (see Methods for details on the architecture).

-We remark that this network architecture can accept any number of input sensory modalities and output a control signal for any number of actuators, making it suitable for multi-task learning for different embodiments and environments (Figure~\ref{fig:overview}).
-We detail the network's hyperparameters in the Methods.
+This network architecture can accept any number of input sensory modalities and output control signals for any number of actuators.
+This flexibility makes the muscle transformer suitable for learning tasks characterized by different embodiments, external objects, and reward structures (Figure~\ref{fig:overview}A and Figure~\ref{fig:fulltask_description}).